byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 ### *Soil Therapy;* the practice of spending time *Cultivating Fertile Soil* for the purpose of Enhancing Whole Health, Earth Care, Wellness, and Happiness.
 A practice of *Symbiotic Connection* with the natural world and with each other, healing soil to soul.

-A series of guided invitations, natural cycles, bring one into the present moment, opening the doors of symbiotic communication with the soil, waters, and landscapes they explore.
-Encounter not just the soil, but the many ways nature mirrors humans, encountering ourselves, Soil to Soul Food.
+A series of guided invitations, natural cycles, bring one into the present moment, opening the doors of symbiotic communication with the soil, waters, and landscapes explored.
+Encounter not just the soil, but the many ways nature mirrors humans, encountering oneself, Soil to Soul Food.

-#### *Cultivating soil is cultivating compassion for mother earth; an act of humility.*
+#### *Cultivating cultures that heal cultivates compassion for mother earth; an act of humility.*

 ***Humility:*** The state of being Humble; Middle English, from Anglo-French, from Latin humilis low, humble, ***from humus earth;*** akin to Greek chthōn earth, chamai on the ground.